orkes-io/docs/docs/reference-docs/operators/set-variable.md

 # Set Variable

 Set Variable allows us to set the workflow variables by creating or updating them with new values.
-Think of these as temporary state, which you can set in any step and refer back in any steps that executes after setting the value.
+Think of these as a temporary state, which you can set in any step and refer back to any steps that execute after setting the value.

 ## Definitions